Lenovo: Wearables

 Rumors that Lenovo was developing a wearable device were confirmed in October 2014 after the company submitted a regulatory finding to the Federal Communications Commission.
 The device, branded a "Smartband", has a battery life of seven days.
 It has an optical heart-rate monitor and can be used to track distance and time spent running and calories burned.
 It can also notify the user of incoming calls and texts.
 It can also unlock computers without the use of a password.
 The Smartband went on sale in October 2014.
 Lenovo started offering the device for sale on its website without a formal product announcement.

 IoT / Smart Home

 In 2015 Lenovo launched a strategic cooperation with IngDan (硬蛋), a subsidiary of Chinese electronics e-commerce company Cogobuy Group, to penetrate into the intelligent hardware sector.
 Lenovo wanted to procure High-Tech hardware in the then newly emerging Internet of Things (IoT) economy and formed a strategic partnership with Cogobuy in which it previously primarily bought IC components from.
-Cogobuy's supply chain was utilized by Lenovo to procure consumer devices and bridge gaps in their proprietary hardware and software development.
+Cogobuy's supply chain was utilized by Lenovo to procure consumer devices and bridge gaps in its proprietary hardware and software development.
 At the IFA 2018, Lenovo launched several Home automation products.